PixelsForGlory/GradientGenerator/README.md

 If using the Pixels for Glory NuGet repository at http://pixelsforglory.azurewebsites.net/nuget, install the `PixelsForGlory.GradientGenerator` package into your own class library project or install the `PixelsForGlory.Unity3D.GradientGenerator` package into a Unity3D project.

 ## Usage
-There are four types of gradients that can be generated:
+There are three types of gradients that can be generated:

 1. **Square Gradient**